blu3be3tle/blu3be3tle/README.md

 # Project#1

-# Blad - Blood Donation Website
+# Blad - Blood Donation Platform

 Welcome to Blad, a blood donation website designed to streamline the blood donation process, connecting donors, volunteers, and administrators for a more efficient and life-saving experience.